Addiction means not being able to control doing, taking or using something. This can be to a point where it is harmful to you.

 - how you think, feel and behave

-- your wellbeing, mental and physical health
+- your physical and mental health, and wellbeing

-Using illegal drugs could also get you into trouble with the law
+Using illegal drugs could also get you into trouble with the law.

-- Continuing even though you know it is harmful
+- continuing even though you know it is harmful

-- Tolerance to a substance – needing more to get the same effects
+- tolerance to a substance – needing more to get the same effects

-- Repeated attempts to quit
+- repeated attempts to quit

-- Needing more to get the same feeling
+- needing more to get the same feeling

-- Using or engaging in the behaviour to stop certain feeling
+- using or engaging in the behaviour to stop certain feeling

-- Neglecting other areas of your life including relationships, your health, career or studies
+- neglecting other areas of your life, including relationships, your health, career or studies

 Getting help for addictions

-Whatever the addiction, there are lots of ways you can seek help.
 Talk to your GP for advice.
 You can also contact an organisation that helps people with addiction.

 Freephone the Samaritans on 116 123 to talk about any type of addiction.